CVUA-RRW/FooDMe/docs/userguide/overview.md

-The representative sequences for each cluster are compaired to a user-provided nucleotide database using Basic Local Alignment Search (BLAST) and references satisfying specified similiraty critera are recovered.
+The representative sequences for each cluster are compaired to a user-provided nucleotide database using Basic Local Alignment Search (BLAST) and references satisfying specified similarity critera are recovered.

 In most cases, only part of the database is relevant for each application.
-For this puprose it is possible to specify a taxonomic node (for example Vertebrates) to which to limit the BLAST search.
+For this purpose it is possible to specify a taxonomic node (for example Vertebrates) to which to limit the BLAST search.

 Specific taxa can also be irrelevant, such as common contaminants or extinct species.
 This taxa can